Amit123842395/Amit-Lowe/README.md

 Personal and Professional Projects

 ### Theoretical Cryptography:
-Currently working alongside Professor Marshall Ball, exploring a number of ideas related to public-key cryptography.
+I am currently working under the guidance of Professor Marshall Ball, exploring a number of ideas related to public-key cryptography.
 In particular we want to expand on a 2020 paper that showed the existence of Chosen-Ciphertext Attack Security (CCA-Security) from Injective Trapdoor Functions (https://eprint.iacr.org/2020/759).
 This exploration has included reading a number of classic texts related to CCA-Security from Non-Interactive Zero-Knowledge proofs.
 These traditional methods often use blackbox principles in which CCA-Security is derived from select cryptographic primitives.
 Likewise, we have analyzed applied approaches to this problem of CCA-Security/NIZKs in which cryptographic objects are directly derived from computational assumptions (Learning with Errors, Learning Parity with Noise, etc.)

 #### Classes: Cryptography, Independent Research